-Duplicate content is always something you should be thinking of but maybe not for the reason you think.
-There are a lot of misconceptions about duplicate content and that there is some sort of special penalty reserved for those foolish enough to have two pages with the same stuff on them.
+Duplicate content is something you should be thinking about but maybe not for the reason you think.
+There are a lot of misconceptions about duplicate content, including that there is some sort of special penalty reserved for those foolish enough to have two pages with the same stuff on them.

 In reality, the negative impact is indirect in that a search engine merely doesn’t know which version is the correct version.
 In these cases, it may neglect to include a page in its index that you might want in there.

 Saul is not canonicalizing his URLs.
-Granted he only has a 9 page site but what if a hardened murderer is looking for a page that has not been indexed when it actually exists?
+Granted, he has a nine-page site, but what if a hardened murderer is looking for a page that has not been indexed when it actually exists?
 How is he supposed to get the information he needs?